Guitars need love, too.

 Second, the bridge is different.
 Acoustic guitar bridges have a saddle – the white bit the strings rest on.

 To give your guitar bridge a really deep clean, pull the saddle out.
 Clean the bridge with the fretboard conditioner, and use a Q-tip to clean in the saddle’s hole, and the string holes.
+You should also read our article on cleaning an acoustic guitar.

 Cleaning Your Guitar: Final Thoughts